 3. Promotes Radiance and Shine

 Shea nut oil gives dull hair radiance and restores shiny to dry locks.
-A little bit before styling leaves results smooth and shiny.
+A little bit before styling leaves smooth and shinyresults.
 It also prevents split ends.

 4. Quick Absorption